SoftwareAG/c8y-docs/content/datahub/operating-datahub-bundle/viewing-audit-logs.md

 In the navigator, select **Auditing** and then **Query log** to view the query log.

 > **Info:** The DataHub feature for storing query profiles needs to be enabled.
-The profiles are deleted after a retention period, why for older months profiles may no more be available.
+The profiles are deleted after a retention period, so for older months profiles may no longer be available.

-In the action bar you can choose between offloading and ad-hoc queries, define a text filter on the offloading task/ad-hoc query string, and select a time period.
+In the action bar you can choose between offloading queries and ad-hoc queries, define a text filter on the offloading task/ad-hoc query string, and select a time period.
 Click **Apply** to get the logs with the respective settings.
 Use the pagination controls at the bottom of the page to navigate through the result list.

 For each offloading query, the following information is provided: